COVID-19 Vaccination Appointments

 FDA has granted full approval for the Pfizer vaccine for individuals ages 16 and older.
 Emergency use authorization for the Pfizer vaccine also remains in effect for individuals ages 12-15 years, and for booster doses.
 All Marylanders 12 and older are eligible for vaccination.

-Update 8/13/2021: third doses are now authorized in the updated EUA for people who are moderately or severely immunocompromised.
+Update 8/13/2021: third doses are now authorized for Moderna and Pfizer in the updated EUA for people who are moderately or severely immunocompromised.
 See below table of clinic information for details.Need help scheduling an appointment or a free ride to your vaccination?
-Call 1-855-MDGoVax (855-634-6829) to schedule, or 301-600-7900 for local assistance.
+Call 1-855-MDGoVax (855-634-6829) to schedule, or 301-600-7900 for local assistance, or 301-600-7905 for local help in Spanish.

 and other locations.